 Chapter 7 of the Food Law deals with food and processing standards, and contains definitions specific to that chapter.
 "Added water or ice" means greater moisture content than normally found in meat.
-Under the bill, "added water" would mean greater moisture content than normally found in meat, and except for poultry, would be determined by total moisture minus four times the percentage of protein.
+Under the bill, "added water" would have the same definition, as determined by total moisture minus four times the percentage of protein.
 Added water could be in the form of water or ice.

-Currently, "meat" means the edible part of clean, sound striated muscle of cattle, swine, sheep, deer, goat, turkey, or chicken slaughtered in compliance with all applicable The bill would add other cervids, duck, and ratite to that definition.
-(Ratite refers to the family of flightless birds that includes ostriches and emus.
-Cervids refers to the family of ruminants that includes deer, elk, and moose.)
-The bill also states that "meat" would not include "specified risk materials", mean which would associated with the nervous system of beef cattle that are prohibited from human food in Federal regulations.
+Currently, "meat" means the edible part of clean, sound striated muscle of cattle, swine, sheep, deer, goat, turkey, or chicken slaughtered in compliance with all applicable laws.
+The bill would add duck and ratite to that definition.
+(Ratite refers to the family of flightless birds that includes ostriches and emus.)
+The bill also states that "meat" would not include "specified risk materials", which would mean items associated with the nervous system of beef cattle that are prohibited from human food in Federal regulations.